chuyuanliu/heptools/docs/guide/optional/config_parser.rst

   The example above will print ``Hello World`` and be parsed into ``{'key1': 'value1'}``.

-.. _config-flag-dummy:
+.. _config-tag-dummy:

 ``<dummy>``
 ------------

-This flag is reserved to never trigger any parser.
+This tag is reserved to never trigger any parser.

 .. admonition:: example
   :class: guide-config-example, dropdown